hongenxu/MDV_proj/README.md

 # MDV_proj
-scripts used in MDV project
+Scripts used in MDV project.